ritcheym/ritcheym.github.io/about.md

 ## Hi.
 I'm Maureen.
 I am a cognitive neuroscientist who studies the brain processes underlying memory and its modulation by emotion.
 I needed a spot to write some things longer than 140 characters, so here we are.

-For more information about my research, check out my [lab website](http://www.thememolab.org).
+For more information about my research, check out my [lab website](http://www.thememolab.org) or [CV](http://www.thememolab.org/people/cv/ritchey_cv.pdf).

 <br>